-• Upon the death of the retiree

-Spousal coverage ends upon divorce from or death of the retiree.
-Spouses may be eligible to extend medical plan coverage upon death or divorce under the Consolidated Omnibus Budget Reconciliation Act (COBRA).

-31. Upon information and belief, discovery will show many more written misrepresentations of the Plan informing employees that the retiree medical benefits they worked so hard to secure would be theirs for the duration of their lives.
+- · Upon the death of the retiree - Spousal coverage ends upon divorce from or death of the retiree.
+Spouses may be eligible to extend medical plan coverage upon death or divorce under the Consolidated Omnibus Budget Reconciliation Act (COBRA). - 33.
+Upon information and belief, discovery will show many more written misrepresentations of the Plan informing employees that the retiree medical benefits they worked so hard to secure would be theirs for the duration of their lives.
 None of these written materials informed employees that the governing Plan documents stated that Save Mart retained the discretion to terminate the Plan and any of its component benefits at any time, including retroactively.
 Indeed, Ms. Kennedy confirms that in her years as Vice President of HR, she "oversaw the dissemination" of "booklets, pamphlets, letters, and other documents describing non-union retiree health benefits to employees," and does "not recall ever seeing mention in any of these documents that Save Mart reserved the right to terminate these benefits."
-Kennedy Decl. ¶ 16.
+Kennedy Decl.

-32. Plaintiffs and their beneficiaries, and hundreds or thousands of similarly situated employees, made employment decisions and planned the financial details of their retirements, including vitally important decisions like how long they would work before retirement, based on Save Mart's misrepresentations about the duration of the retiree medical benefits, which they reasonably believed would last for the rest of their lives based on Save Mart's direct misrepresentations that they would.

-33. At the time of the 2016 Plan amendment implementing the HRA benefit program for non-union employees, Save Mart told retirement-eligible employees that if they retired before December 31, 2017, they would be able to retain the HRA benefit for their spouses, but that the spousal benefit would not be available to employees who retired after this date.
+- 34. Plaintiffs and their beneficiaries, and hundreds or thousands of similarly situated people, made employment decisions and planned the financial details of their retirements, including vitally important decisions like how long they would work before retirement, based on Save Mart's misrepresentations about the duration of the retiree medical benefits, which they reasonably believed would last for the rest of their lives based on Save Mart's direct misrepresentations that they would. - 35.
+At the time of the 2016 Plan amendment implementing the HRA benefit program for non-union employees, Save Mart told retirement-eligible employees that if they retired before December 31, 2017, they would be able to retain the HRA benefit for their spouses, but that the spousal benefit would not be available to employees who retired after this date.
 The purpose of this feature of the amendment was to persuade eligible employees to retire because Save Mart had concluded that their retirements were in the best economic interests of the company, and in so doing Save Mart acted against the best interests of their employees and potential Plan participants.
 The HR professionals charged with communicating this change to Save Mart employees and with fielding any questions about the amendment understood that the purpose of the change was to drive up retirement numbers.
 Vallo Decl. ¶ 12.
 These employees were also trained to communicate that the new "HRA benefit would belong to an employee until they died."
-Id. ¶ 14.
+Id. ¶ 14. - 36.
+In connection with this announcement, Plaintiffs and other similarly situated employees spoke with HR employees who were specifically tasked by Save Mart to communicate information about retiree medical benefits.
+HR told them that by retiring by December 31, 2017, they would retain the HRA benefit for them and their spouses for life. - 37.
+Plaintiffs and numerous other similarly situated employees retired earlier than they were planning to, on the basis of Save Mart's misrepresentation that they would retain the HRA benefit for life for them and their spouses if they retired by December 31, 2017. - 38.
+Save Mart's representations that the HRA benefit would continue for life were false and misleading.
+The terms of the Plan allowed Save Mart to terminate the program at any time, including for employees who retired before December 31, 2017.